nijat21/sync_folders/README.md

 ## Overview

-This script synchronizes the contents of two folders (`source` and `target`) by comparing their files and directories.
+This script unidirectionally synchronizes the contents of two folders (`source` and `target`) by comparing their files and directories.
 It logs the differences and performs the necessary synchronization tasks, such as copying or deleting files and directories to ensure both folders are identical.

 ## How It Works